Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: A Universal Gate Set in 3D Surface Codes

 \subsection{Transversal CCZ}

-We first show that $CCZ$ is transversal for 3D surface codes.
+We now prove that $CCZ$ is transversal for stacks rectified cubic codes.
 We first write the surface code kets in a form inspired by a proof in~\cite{Paetznick2013Universal}.
-Let $C^{c}$ be an $m$ by $n$ binary matrix with $m$ equal to the number of $X$ stabilizer generators in the code and $n$ equal to the number of physical qubits in the code. $C^{c}$ describes the $X$ stabilizers of $\mathcal{SC}_{c}$.
-Each row of $C^{c}$ has a 1 at column $j$ if the stabilizer generator corresponding to that row acts non-trivially on qubit $q_{j}$.
+Let $H_{c}^{x}$ be the (classical) parity check matrix of the $X$ stabilizers of $\mathcal{SC}_{c}$.
+That is, $H_{c}^{x}$ is an $m$ by $n$ binary matrix with $m$ equal to the number of $X$ stabilizer generators in $\mathcal{SC}_{c}$ and $n$ equal to the number of physical qubits in the code.
+Each row of $H_{c}^{x}$ has a 1 at column $j$ if the stabilizer generator corresponding to that row acts non-trivially on qubit $q_{j}$.
 If the stabilizer generator acts trivially then the entry is equal to zero.
-Now let $G_{0}^{c}$ be the linear span of all rows of $C^{c}$.
+Now let $G_{c}^{0}$ be the linear span the rows of $H_{c}^{x}$.
 For each code, we choose a canonical $\overline{X}_{c}$ operator which acts on one of the $c$-boundaries of the lattice.
-Let $X^{c}$ be an $n$-bit binary vector describing the support of $\overline{X}_{c}$.
-That is, $X^{c}$ has a one at position $j$ if $\overline{X}_{c}$ acts non-trivially on qubit $q_{j}$, with all other entries in $X^{c}$ equal to zero.
-Let $G_{1}^{c}$ be the coset $\{X^{c}+g:g\in G_{0}^{c}\}$.
-With these definitions we can express the encoded state of the logical $c$-qubit as follows:
+Let $X_{c}$ be an $n$-bit binary vector describing the support of $\overline{X}_{c}$.
+That is, $X_{c}$ has a one at position $j$ if $\overline{X}_{c}$ acts non-trivially on qubit $q_{j}$, with all other entries in $X_{c}$ equal to zero.
+Let $G_{c}^{1}$ be the coset $\{X_{c}+g:g\in G_{c}^{0}\}$.
+With these definitions we can write the encoded state of $\mathcal{SC}_{c}$ as follows:

-where $|G_{\alpha}^{(c)}|$ is the number of elements in $G_{\alpha}^{(c)}$ and $\alpha\in\{0,1\}$.
+where $|G_{c}^{\alpha}|$ is the number of elements in $G_{c}^{\alpha}$ and $\alpha\in\{0,1\}$.

-To show that $CCZ$ is transversal for stacked 3D surface codes we need the following lemma. \begin{lemma} Given a finite set of $k$ binary vectors $\{a_{j}\}$ with the same length, the parity of their sum is equal to the sum of their parities. \end{lemma}
+To show that $CCZ$ is transversal for stacked 3D surface codes we need the following lemma. \begin{lemma} Given a finite set of $k$ binary vectors $\{a_{j}\}$ with the same length, the parity of their sum is equal to the sum of their parities. \end{lemma} This lemma is easy to prove.
+For completeness, we include a proof in Appendix~\ref{app:lemma}.